 “So each time a client wants to negotiate my fee down from my initial proposal, my wife and I simply ask ourselves, ‘Is the amount we’re going to earn from the gig worth a sandcastle?’
 If it’s not, I don’t do the job.
 Simple as that.”

-Besides having the world’s greatest crime-fighting superhero name (especially when said with his charming Aussie pronunciation: “Hazard.
+Besides having the world’s greatest crime-fighting superhero (especially when said with his charming Aussie pronunciation: “Hazard.
 Troy Hazard.”)
 Troy has created the perfect Rosetta’s Stone you can use for translating value.
 Simply put: Figure out exactly what your time is worth to you.

 And here’s a hint: it doesn’t have to be money.